 LocationBrisbane QLD, Australia

-From the architect.
+Text description provided by the architects.
 The Global Change Institute is a $32 million building designed by HASSELL which meets the world’s most advanced levels of sustainability.
 The building demonstrates sustainable technological research and pilots innovative sustainable building solutions.

 The building has been designed to work with the natural environment and will operate as a zero energy and carbon neutral workplace.